 This heart-warming read is a short and simple tale that packs an emotional punch.
 A charming story that felt so familiar and took me back to my own experiences of being the new kid at infant school, reminding me of how trusting young children are when they meet new people.
 Just like Dimitri, I remember jumping in and making friends with everyone, only to feel confused by their reactions.

-The Boy Who Loved Everyone is a perfect end of the day read-aloud for younger children or a pick-me-up for those children who don’t always feel they are understood by others.
-This book demonstrates that people rarely behave how we expect them to, but those who care about us will always find a way of demonstrating their love through many different acts of kindness.
+The Boy Who Loved Everyone is a perfect end of the day read-aloud for younger children or a pick-me-up for those children who don’t always feel others understand them.
+This book demonstrates that people rarely behave how we expect them to, but those who care about us will always find a way of expressing their love through many different acts of kindness.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.